JensDerKrueger/VirtualSampling/README.md

 The application supports both interactive exploration and scripted evaluation.
 In addition to a native desktop build, the repository also contains a WebAssembly/WebGL build path and a small browser UI.

+If you want to try Raycaster without compiling anything locally, you can use the hosted web version at [cgvis.de/vs](https://www.cgvis.de/vs).

 ## What This Repository Contains

 - A native OpenGL volume renderer for 3D scalar datasets